KarenJParker77/KarenJParker77/README.md

 - 👋 Hi, I’m @KarenJParker77
-- 👀 I’m interested in learning more about all of this!
+- 👀 I’m interested in understanding more about all of this!
-- 🌱 I’m currently software development with the Jump Digital School
+- 🌱 I’m currently learning software development with the Jump Digital School

 <!--- 💞️ I’m looking to collaborate on ...